Świt Nowy Dwór Mazowiecki: History

-This team played 2003–2004 in Ekstraklasa under the name "Lukullus Świt Nowy Dwór Mazowiecki" [luˈkullus] for first time, but it was relegated after one season as 13th team with 22 points, preceded by 14th Widzew Łódź and succeeded by 12th Górnik Polkowice, which was also relegated with one point more after only season in Ekstraklasa.
+This team competed in Ekstraklasa in the 2003–04 season under the name "Lukullus Świt Nowy Dwór Mazowiecki" [luˈkullus] for first time, but it was relegated after one season as 13th team with 22 points, preceded by 14th Widzew Łódź and succeeded by 12th Górnik Polkowice, which was also relegated with one point more after only season in Ekstraklasa.

 Stadium

 Świt plays their home matches at the Municipal Stadium, at the 66 Sportowa Street in Nowy Dwór Mazowiecki.
 The city is the owner of the stadium and it is managed by the local Sports and Recreation Center.
 At the turn of 2008 and 2009, an illuminated, full-size training field with artificial turf was put into use.